codehax41/codehax41/README.md

 ### Hi there 👋

 A growing Data Science practitioner changing physically, searching for ways to attain complete mastery of my discipline.
-I aspire for a challenging position in a professional organization where I can enhance my professional skills with applied statistics and visualization also Passionate about building models that fix problems now eager to apply the same knowledge to real-world business problems.
+Passionate about building models that fix problems now eager to apply the same knowledge to real-world business problems.

-Currently working at Capgemini as a Data Scientist.
+Currently working at Thoucentric as a Data Scientist.
 I'd love to collaborate and work on projects on business related NLP, ML, DL problems.

 <!--
 **codehax41/codehax41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.